yogalakshmi1426/Cyber-threat-detection-using-Machine-learning-/README.md

 ├── README.md             # Project overview
 └── requirements.txt      # Python dependencies
 📌 Highlights

 Data preprocessing: PCA, normalization, SMOTE

-Visualizations: Heatmaps, accuracy/loss curves, confusion matrices

-Hybrid modeling for improved robustness
+Visualizations: Heatmaps, accuracy/loss curves, confusion matrices Hybrid modeling for improved robustness
 Real-time detection considerations using sequential models like LSTM

 📚 Acknowledgements
 Special thanks to Professor Daniel Creed for his continuous guidance and support throughout the development of this project

+📝 License
+This project is not licensed for public or commercial use.
+It is uploaded solely for portfolio and job reference purposes.
+Please do not copy, reuse, or distribute any part of this work without explicit permission.